 Like the cost of war in the national economy, the "war on crime" can be seen as a war on the poor at the state level.
 The resources most needed for the common good are diverted to the cost of the prison system; the services defunded by this transfer are those most needed by disadvantaged citizens; and these are the people most likely to end up in the prisons.

 If US citizens were actually so much more violent and incorrigible than all the other people of the world, if minority people were actually worse people than those of western European descent, if the huge upsurge in incarceration were actually effective in preventing recidivism or making a safer society, these patterns might be understandable.
-But while a basis in reality is lacking for these political and social decisions,
+But while a basis in reality is lacking for these political and social decisions, there is a clear link between the economic interests and the ideology guiding the policy decisions.

 The two largest for-profit prison corporations, The GEO Group (formerly Wackenhut) and Corrections Corporation of America, are among an impressive list of major funder-participants (along with Exxon, Bell South, R.J.
 Reynolds, WalMart, for example) in the American Legislative Exchange Council, founded in 1973 by Paul Weyrich, also co-founder of the Heritage Foundation.
 ALEC works to recruit and "arm" state legislators; its corporate sponsors actually co-write legislation which is then introduced in every state to promote their agenda with the following among other hallmarks: